Naphthionic acid

-Naphthionic acid is an organic compound with the formula C_{10}H_{6}(SO_{3}H)(NH_{2}).
-It is one of several aminonaphthalenesulfonic acids, derivatives of naphthalene containing both amine and sulfonic acid functional groups.
-It is a white solid, although commercial samples can appear gray.
-It is used in the synthesis of azo dyes such as Rocceline (a. k. a.
-Solid Red A), during which the amino group of the acid (in the form of a salt) is diazotated and then coupled with, in the case mentioned, β-naphthol.
-It is prepared by treating 1-aminonaphthalene with sulfuric acid.
+Naphthionic acid is an organic compound with the formula C10H6(NH2)(SO3H).
+It is one of several aminonaphthalenesulfonic acids, which are derivatives of naphthalene containing both amine and sulfonic acid functional groups.
+Naphthionic acid is a white solid, although commercial samples can appear gray.
+Deprotonation of naphthionic acid gives the sulfonate C10H6(NH2)(SO3)-, which is call naphthionate.

+Production and reactions

+Naphthionic acid is prepared by treating 1-aminonaphthalene with sulfuric acid.

+Naphthionic acid is used in the synthesis of azo dyes such as Rocceline (also known as Solid Red A).
+For this conversion sodium naphthionate is diazotated.
+The resulting diazonium derivative is coupled with β-naphthol.

+Heating a solution of sodium naphtionate induces its conversion to 1-aminonaphthalene-2-sulfonate.